Helping Samsung speak the language of the masses.

 Having Samsung’s mobile interface, OneUI, understand and cater to the demographic needs of vernacular India was a big step towards solidifying its customer base and loyalty in the subcontinent.
 This project generated insights and strategy that their team could use while tailoring the operating system for the nuances, needs, and context of the target audience.

 Sources for Research

 There were three primary sources of data and knowledge planned.
 First, I carried out a deep-dive UX analysis of 7 core system apps across Samsung and 5 other competitors, to understand how well they currently did localized content and identify possible hurdles.

 Next, a focus group discussion was carried out for audience insights and demographic need analysis, with participants picked from Lucknow, Kolkata and Kolhapur, three major cities in the Hindi, Bengali and Marathi regions of India.

 Lastly, I collaborated with linguistic experts from each language to identify problems in the current localization implementation and chart out areas of improvement.

 Reports and Modeling

 With data from all three sources gathered, I set about creating a report that factored in everything I’d learned so far.
-The report included takeaways, key insights, competitor analysis summary, demographic needs, and I also modeled the data into the Stereotype Content Model and Kano Model frameworks, to quickly identify product perception and prioritize next steps.
-As a final deliverable, I also composed strategic recommendations for Samsung’s design team while going ahead with the localization process, and a design system for reference while targeting this demographic.
+The report included takeaways, key insights, competitor analysis summary, demographic needs.
+I also modeled the data into the Stereotype Content Model and Kano Model frameworks, to quickly identify product perception and prioritize next steps.
+As a final deliverable, I composed strategic recommendations to aid Samsung’s design team during the localization implementation process, and a design system for reference while targeting this demographic.